-The YRE Competition Australia follows the international guidelines so our submissions can be entered internationally.
-International Competition accepts submissions from three different media categories; articles, photographs, and videos.
-All submissions must adhere to international guidelines.
+The YRE Competition Australia follows the international guidelines.
+The International Competition accepts submissions from three different media categories; articles, photographs, and videos.

 An original article of no more 1000 words, showing a link between local and global environmental events or phenomena, including feasible and constructive solutions to the environmental problem presented.

 A single reportage photo tells a story through a photograph that truthfully and accurately captures the reality of a situation, event or issue from an environmental perspective.
 The photograph should be candid, i.e. not posed or manipulated.

 The Environmental Campaign photo should raise awareness of an issue, promote certain values and/or inspire positive action.
 The photograph can be staged, and the subject can be posed with the intention of sending a message to the viewers.

 Tell a story through a series of photographs to help the viewer better understand environmental issues, events or phenomena.
 Like single photo reportage, a photo sory aims to tell a truthful and accurate story through a series of candid photos.